bradmeiseles/community/GOVERNANCE.md

 ## Community Roles

 * **Users:** members that engage with the Harbor community via any medium (Slack, WeChat, GitHub, mailing lists, etc.)
 * **Contributors:** regular contributions to projects (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.).
-Two levels of maintainership are defined below.
-* **Maintainers**: see definitions and distinction below
+* **Maintainers**: Two levels of maintainership are defined in the Project Leadership section below.

 ## Project Leadership